starknet-edu/starknet-messaging-bridge/README.md

 ## How to work on this TD

+### Counting your points
+Your points will get credited in Argent X; though this may take some time.
+If you want to monitor your points count in real time, you can also see your balance in voyager!
+​
+-   Go to the  [ERC20 counter](https://goerli.voyager.online/contract/0x06334ec396a4110ace68be4ff5d1579af2042abebae12632e32fc567bc461ed1#readContract)  in voyager, in the "read contract" tab
+-   Enter your address in decimal in the "balanceOf" function

 ## Points list

-### Setting up
-- Set up your environment (2 pts).
-These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically in the first question.

 ### Sending a message to L1, and back
-Your tasks
-- Write a L1 smart contract (A) that can receive messages from a L2 smart contract (B)
-- Write (A) and (B)
-- (A) should be the minter of an ERC20 token on L1
-- (A) receives a message, sent by account (C) through (B) on L2, with two parameters: the receiver address (D) and the amount of tokens to mint.
-- Once he receives tokens, (C) calls (A) on L1 to show he received the tokens properly (he has the tokens, and the message was consumed).
-This triggers a message from (A) to (B) which distribute points on L2 to (C)

-### Sending a message to L1, and back (Implementation)
-- Use a function to get assigned a private variable on the Evaluator
-- Use a function to mint ERC20 tokens on L1
+- Use a function (ex_0_a) of the [Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b) to mint ERC20 tokens on L1
-- Consume message on L1 to get the tokens
+- Mint tokens on L1 [DummyToken](https://goerli.etherscan.io/address/0x0232CB90523F181Ab4990Eb078Cf890F065eC395) by consuming the message with the secret value
 - Show that you have the tokens to trigger points distribution on L2

-### Sending a message to L1/L2 from L2/L1
+### Sending a message to L1 from L2 (Implementation)
-- There is a contract on L1 (E) that can mint an ERC721 token.
+- There is a contract on L1 [MessagingNft](https://goerli.etherscan.io/address/0x6DD77805FD35c91EF6b2624Ba538Ed920b8d0b4E) that can mint an ERC721 token.
 - It can receive a message from any smart contract on L2, if the payload is formated correctly
-- Player has to write a L2 contract that sends messages to (E), which will mint an ERC721 token
-- (E) has a function with which users can submit an ERC721 token on L1 they received; and this mints tokens on L2 for them.
-- There is a contract on L2 (F) that can mint an L2 ERC721 token.
-- It can receive a message from any smart contract on L1, if the payload is formated correctly
-- Player has to write a L1 contract that sends messages to (F), which will mint an ERC721 token
-- (F) has a function with which users can submit an ERC721 token on L2 they received; and this mints tokens on L2 for them.

-### Sending a message to L1/L2 from L2/L1 (Implementation)
-- There is a contract on L1 (MessagingNft) that can mint an ERC721 token.
-- It can receive a message from any smart contract on L2, if the payload is formated correctly
 - Player has to write a L2 contract that sends messages to (MessagingNft), which will mint an ERC721 token
-- Player has to submit the L2 contract that sends message for the minting to the Evaluator Contract
+- Player has to submit the L2 contract that sends message for the minting to the [Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b)
-- Player has to call the ex1a from the evaluator contract with the correct fields
+- Player has to call the ex1a() from the evaluator
-- Player has to consume the Message on L1 (MessagingNft), the points are distributed automatically to the player on L2 after the mint
+- Player has to consume the Message on L1 [MessagingNft](https://goerli.etherscan.io/address/0x6DD77805FD35c91EF6b2624Ba538Ed920b8d0b4E), the points are distributed automatically to the player on L2 after the mint
+### Sending a message to L2 from L1
-- There is a contract on L2 (l2nft) that can mint an L2 ERC721 token.
+- There is a contract on L2 [l2nft](https://goerli.voyager.online/contract/0x03fee3d8ed3c3f139aee59658402f5e1e132caf9bd9d13c6f767024a824f7470) that can mint an L2 ERC721 token.
-- Player has to write a L1 contract that sends messages to the evaluator contract, which will mint an ERC721 token
+- Player has to write a L1 contract that sends messages to the [Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b), which will mint an ERC721 token

+### Receiving a message on L1 from L2
+- Player has to write a L1 contract that consume message from L2
+- Player has to call ex3_a() from [L2 Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b)
-- Player has to call ex2 on the evaluator contract
+- Player has to call ex3() from [L1 Evaluator](https://goerli.etherscan.io/address/0x8055d587A447AE186d1589F7AAaF90CaCCc30179) in order to consume the message and trigger points distribution

-### Receiving a message on L1/L2 from L2/L1
+### Receiving a message on L2 from L1
-- There is a contract on L1 (I) and another on L2 (J)
-- Player has to create a L1 contract (K) that can receive message from (J) on L2
+- Player has to create a L2 contract that can receive message from [L1 Evaluator]https://goerli.etherscan.io/address/0x8055d587A447AE186d1589F7AAaF90CaCCc30179) in order to set the random value assigned on the message
-- (I) is called to check that (K) can receive messages from (J) (Check that message was not consumed; call K for it to consume message; check message was consumed)
+- Player has to call ex4_b() from [L2 Evaluator](https://goerli.voyager.online/contract/0x195bcd27328405ef78ddc6c47b2258705dfa3bea21f7e887e66475664b84c5b) in order to get the points

 Useful resources
 https://starknet.io/documentation/l1-l2-messaging/#l1-l2-messaging